BDC Hamburger Icon

 Can you run a background check on yourself?

-“Anyone who is technologically savvy can learn a lot about themselves by searching public records online or electing to purchase a paid subscription or order with any of the online vendors,” said Daniel J. McBride, owner of American Eagle Investigations.
-“I would just recommend that consumers be mindful of the terms of service, as many of those programs and platforms have recurring billing as the default, which you need to cancel if it’s only a one-time search or task.”
+“Anyone who is technologically savvy can learn a lot about themselves by searching public records online or electing to purchase a paid subscription or order with any of the online vendors,” explained Daniel J. McBride, owner of American Eagle Investigations.

 Did You Know?Did you know

-SHRM data reveals that 92 percent of surveyed employers conduct employment background screening to combat resume fraud and ensure they’re hiring the best individuals.
+SHRM data reveals 92 percent of surveyed employers conduct employment background screening to combat resume fraud and ensure they're hiring the best professionals.

-What is a personal background check, and what does it show?
+What is a personal background check, and what does it reveal?

 • Relatives and known associates